 - Are competitive/pricing/position factors more influential than modeled?

 - Are vendors accelerating payments (reduced terms, COD, deposits)?

 - Are material or supplier costs increasing?

 - Is a system of addressing vendor payments necessary/functioning?

 - Is inventory being managed in the most cost-effective manner?

 - Are implemented cost reductions hitting the bottom line?

 Regardless of how we construct a company’s cash flow, the cash flow analysis must be realistic, informational, allow visibility and execution of management’s plans.
 It must also justify the merits of business strategies and aid accountability.

-If you don’t have the specialty or expertise in house to develop this type of modeling or analysis, we can help.
-Learn more about our business stability and contingency planning expertise and how we’re working with our clients through this challenging time:
+If you don’t have the specialty or expertise in house to develop this type of modeling or analysis, we do offer cash flow consulting services.
+You can also learn more about what to expect in your cash flow forecast by downloading our free guide for operating executives:

 About the Author